Dense Fog Advisory issued for Bedford, Cannon, Cheatham, Clay, Coffee, Cumberland, Davidson by NWS - NewsBreak

 weather.gov

-Tornado Watch issued for Benton, Carroll, Cheatham, Chester, Crockett, Decatur, Dickson by NWS
+Tornado Watch issued for Cheatham, Dickson, Hickman, Houston, Humphreys, Lewis by NWS

-Effective: 2023-01-03 02:55:00 CST Expires: 2023-01-03 11:00:00 CST Urgency: Expected Severity: Severe Certainty: Likely Target Area: Benton; Carroll; Cheatham; Chester; Crockett; Decatur; Dickson; Fayette; Gibson; Hardeman; Hardin; Haywood; Henderson; Henry; Hickman; Houston; Humphreys; Lewis; Madison; McNairy; Montgomery; Perry; Robertson; Shelby; Stewart; Tipton; Wayne; Weakley TORNADO WATCH 6 IS IN EFFECT UNTIL 1100 AM CST FOR THE FOLLOWING LOCATIONS TN .
-TENNESSEE COUNTIES INCLUDED ARE BENTON CARROLL CHEATHAM CHESTER CROCKETT DECATUR DICKSON FAYETTE GIBSON HARDEMAN HARDIN HAYWOOD HENDERSON HENRY HICKMAN HOUSTON HUMPHREYS LEWIS MADISON MCNAIRY MONTGOMERY PERRY ROBERTSON SHELBY STEWART TIPTON WAYNE WEAKLEY
+Effective: 2023-01-03 05:40:00 CST Expires: 2023-01-03 11:00:00 CST Urgency: Expected Severity: Severe Certainty: Likely Target Area: Cheatham; Dickson; Hickman; Houston; Humphreys; Lewis; Montgomery; Perry; Robertson; Stewart; Wayne TORNADO WATCH 6 REMAINS VALID UNTIL 11 AM CST THIS MORNING FOR THE FOLLOWING AREAS IN TENNESSEE THIS WATCH INCLUDES 11 COUNTIES IN MIDDLE TENNESSEE CHEATHAM DICKSON HICKMAN HOUSTON HUMPHREYS LEWIS MONTGOMERY PERRY ROBERTSON STEWART WAYNE THIS INCLUDES THE CITIES OF ASHLAND CITY, CENTERVILLE, CLARKSVILLE, CLIFTON, COLLINWOOD, DICKSON, DOVER, ERIN, HOHENWALD, KINGSTON SPRINGS, LINDEN, LOBELVILLE, MCEWEN, NEW JOHNSONVILLE, PEGRAM, SPRINGFIELD, TENNESSEE RIDGE, WAVERLY, AND WAYNESBORO.

 weather.gov